mbn312/parspice/README.md

 You can set it with `export` in your shell rc file, or by prepending the above command to every `gradle build` command.

-You will need the antlr4-python3-runtime  python library installed in order to build the client.
+You will need the antlr4-python3-runtime  python library installed in order to build the library.

 You also need [gradle](https://gradle.org/) installed.
 Alternatively, you can use the `./gradlew` script instead of the `gradle` command.